The following post originally appeared on Automation Products Group’s blog.

 Finally, what is most used for pressurized tanks is a differential-pressure reading.
 Installing two pressure sensors — one at the bottom of the tank and one at the top — will allow you to subtract the influence of the static pressure and normalize the level reading.

 It might take a little math, but compensating for static pressure is a relatively simple process.
 At its core, you’re simply subtracting the static pressure from the total pressure at the bottom (static + liquid column).

 Of course, you have to calibrate the sensor for the right variables like span and specific gravity.
 (For a good article on this topic, go here.)

-Automation Products Group, Inc. (APG), is an ISO 9001 certified manufacturer, specializing in liquid level sensor and pressure transducer design and manufacture.
-The company offers pressure tansducers that would allow you to perform the differential measurement details in the above article.
+Automation Products Group Inc. (APG), is an ISO 9001 certified manufacturer, specializing in liquid level sensor and pressure transducer design and manufacture.
+The company offers pressure transducers that would allow you to perform the differential measurement details in the above article.
 For more information, go here.